halhenke/docker-sniper/README.md

 # SNIPER

-An attempt to build the R-FCN-3k detector from [mahyarnajibi/SNIPER](https://github.com/mahyarnajibi/SNIPER/tree/cvpr3k)
+Docker images for both the master branch and the R-FCN-3k detector branch of [mahyarnajibi/SNIPER](https://github.com/mahyarnajibi/SNIPER/tree/cvpr3k)